otodreas/BIOS15_Exercise-3/README.md

 |   └── Analysis.R
 ├── .gitignore
 ├── BIOS15_Exercise-3.Rproj
+├── README.md
-└── README.md
+└── Todreas_Submission.txt
 ```

-Where `docs/` contains everything related to the web page. `docs/index.qmd` is
-the write-up which is published on the website in quarto format.
-As you see on
-the website, `Script/Analysis.R` contains the R code used to generate the stats
-and plot used in the report.
+Where `docs/` contains everything related to the web page. `docs/index.qmd` is the write-up which is published on the website in quarto format.
+As you see on the website, `Script/Analysis.R` contains the R code used to generate the stats and plot used in the report.

-To run the code for yourself, simply download the repository, open it as an R-
-Project, and run `Script/Analysis.R`.
+To run the code for yourself, simply download the repository, open it as an R Project, and run `Script/Analysis.R`.